nicolasHad/ProfessorReviewApp/Docs_Tutorials.md

 # Documents and tutorials used.

-Here we can list all the resources we use to implement a feature so that we can all know how things are executed even when each of us work on our own.
+Here we can list all the resources we use to implement a feature so that we can all know how things are executed even when we work on our own.

 Firebase configuration
 - https://docs.expo.io/guides/using-firebase/ (up to the Firebase SDK Setup section.)